 As with other forms of sexual misconduct, there is no single solution to preventing and responding to staff-to-student sexual misconduct.
-Our practical guidance will present a series of strategies and supporting actions for universities to consider.
+Our accompanying practical guide presents a series of strategies and supporting actions for universities to consider.

 It's important that there is joined-up thinking across HR and student services.